Samizo-AITL/ai-control-safety-package/README.md

 - Technical leads responsible for safety and reliability
 - Teams needing a **clear “go / no-go” decision framework**
 - Organizations that must explain **why AI is limited or disabled**

 ---

-> If unsure where to start, **AI Control Risk Review** is the recommended entry point.

----